UrbanAnalyst/dodgr/cran-comments.md

 # CRAN notes for osmdata_0.0.3 submission

 * Previous failure on solaris rectified (a C++ implicit type conversion)
+* Previous failure on Windows oldrel rectified (it was just a test failure).

 ## Test environments